 Written By: Women and Infants on September 7, 2021

 Colorectal cancer disproportionately affects the Black community.
-Colorectal cancer rates among African-Americans are the highest of any racial/ethnic group in the U.S., making African-Americans approximately 20% more likely to get colorectal cancer and 40% more likely to die from it than any other group.
+Colorectal cancer rates among Black Americans are the highest of any racial/ethnic group in the U.S., making this community about 20% more likely to get colorectal cancer and 40% more likely to die from it than any other group.
 That’s why it’s important you talk to your doctor about your personal risk factors for colorectal cancer, and when you should schedule your first or follow-up colonoscopy.

-The most accurate screening test for cancer and/or abnormalities of the colon and rectum, both parts of the large intestine, is a colonoscopy.
-According to the American Cancer Society (ACS), colorectal cancer is the third most common cause of cancer-related death for both men and women, which is why getting a colorectal screening is so important.
+The most accurate screening test for cancer and/or abnormalities of the colon and rectum (both parts of the large intestine) is a colonoscopy.
+According to the American Cancer Society (ACS), colorectal cancer is the third most common cause of cancer-related death, which is why getting a colorectal screening is so important.

-Early detection is key to saving lives, experts say, because colorectal cancer has a 90% survival rate if caught early.
+Early detection is key to saving lives because colorectal cancer has a 90% survival rate if caught early.

-The American Cancer Society recommends that people with an average risk of colorectal cancer begin regular screenings at age 45, whether they do or do not experience symptoms.
+The American Cancer Society’s colonoscopy screening guidelines recommend people with an average risk of colorectal cancer begin regular screenings at age 45, whether or not they are experiencing symptoms.
 However, if you have a close relative, such as a parent, sibling, or child, who has had colorectal cancer, your doctor may recommend you have your first colonoscopy earlier than the age of 45.
-Or, if you’re African-American, your physician may also advise you to start earlier, as African-Americans are more susceptible to the disease.
+Or, if you’re a Black American, your physician may also advise you to start earlier, as Black Americans are more susceptible to the disease.

 Should you experience any of these after your procedure, call your doctor, especially if you have severe or prolonged abdominal pain, fever, chills, severe or prolonged bleeding, or a rapid heart rate.

 Schedule a colonoscopy to keep you healthy and living your best life.